Frequently Asked Questions

 Make sure your Internet Service Provider or company managing your domain email is not blocking the email account that Axsen is forwarding.

-We offer both Email forwarding and POP3 accounts.
+We offer Webmail, Email Forwarding and IMAP accounts.

 Email Forwarding:

-We can also setup POP3 email accounts that will let you use Microsoft Outlook, Eudora, Netscape, Yahoo!, Google Mail, most web mail, and other POP3 compliant email applications to send and receive your domain email.
+We can also setup IMAP email accounts that will let you use Microsoft Outlook, Apple Mail, Smartphones, Yahoo!, Google Mail, most webmail, and other IMAP compliant email applications to send and receive your domain email.
 This does require some technical setup on your end.
-POP3 accounts are not possible if AOL is your Internet Service Provider (ISP), as AOL does not allow sending of Outgoing domain email (SMTP services provided by most other ISPs).

-Is there a limit on the size of the files that I attach to my e-mail messages?
-Back to top
+Is there a limit on the size of an email message that I can send or receive?

 As you are probably aware, Spam is internet wide problem that needs to be managed on many levels.
 Here are some tips that will help reduce the amount of Spam in your inbox: